-FLORIDA SUPREME COURT RULES IN FAVOR OF DOMNICK CUNNINGHAM & WHALEN CLIENT IN PRECEDENT-SETTING INSURANCE BAD FAITH DECISION
+FLORIDA SUPREME COURT RULES IN FAVOR OF DOMNICK CUNNINGHAM & YAFFA CLIENT IN PRECEDENT-SETTING INSURANCE BAD FAITH DECISION

 This opinion brings closure to a tragic car crash from August 2006 involving James Harvey (the insured) and John Potts.
 Mr. Potts was killed in the accident, leaving behind a wife and three children.
 Mr. Harvey had an insurance policy with Geico that provided him $100,000 in liability coverage.
 Due to the catastrophic nature of the crash, Mr. Harvey was certain to face financial exposure far beyond his policy limits if Geico did not settle the case and get him a release of the claim.